 by Eugene Hogan in The Irish Independent

-The offences began in 1964 when Mr Hastings was just 8-years-old and continued for six years.
-The abuse was perpetrated 2-3 times a week and occurred in the defendant's fields and haybarn or on other occasions when the accused would get him to sit on his lap.
+The abuse was perpetrated two or three times a week for seven years.
+The complainant was attacked as he worked in the fields, in the defendant's hay barn and on occasions when the accused would get him to sit on his lap.

-In April 2000 when the victim confronted Nugent about the abuse, the accused replied: "what about it.
-Aren't the priests and all doing it."
+In April 2000 when he confronted Nugent about the abuse, the accused replied: "What about it?
+Aren't the priests and all doing it?"